 Proposed: Five and Dime CHAP District

-The proposed Five & Dime local historic district is comprised of a wide variety of commercial structures in the heart of Baltimore’s historic retail district.
+The proposed Five & Dime local historic district is home to a wide variety of commercial structures in the heart of Baltimore’s historic retail district.
 The proposed district is part of the larger Market Center National Register Historic District, which is home to large department stores, banking centers, theaters and restaurants.
-This commercial district developed in the mid-19th century and by the end of the 19th century it was home to many of Baltimore’s large department stores.
-Much of the building stock within the proposed Five & Dime local historic district transitioned from residential to commercial in the mid-late 19th century.
-The district housed a variety of warehouses and some early discount and wholesale stores.
+The rise of Lexington Market as one of the premiere city markets in the middle of the 19th century spurred the commercial growth in the adjacent blocks.
+This commercial district developed in the early 19th century and by the end of the 19th century it was home to many of Baltimore’s large department stores.
+Much of the building stock within the proposed Five & Dime local historic district transitioned from retail-residential-warehouse uses to commercial in the late 19th century.

-In the early 20th century, as shopping tastes changed, this block became home to a variety of “five and dime” stores, like McCrory’s, Schulte-United, Woolworth’s and Brager-Gutmans.
-Remodeled, or new, purpose-built, 2-4 story commercial buildings were erected on this block, with wider street frontages and modern storefronts.
-The district features a wide variety of architecture designed by prominent Baltimore architects, including Charles E. Cassell, Henry F. Brauns, Smith and May, John Freund Jr., and Simonson and Peitsch.
+In the early 20th century as shopping tastes changed, the 200 block of West Lexington Street became home to a variety of “five and dime” stores, like McCrory’s, Schulte-United, Woolworth’s and Brager-Gutmans.
+Remodeled or new purpose-built, two- to four-story commercial buildings were erected on this block, with wider street frontages and modern storefronts.
+Many of the structures were designed by prominent Baltimore architects and architecture firms, including Charles E. Cassell, Henry F. Brauns, Smith and May, Joseph Evans Sperry, John Freund Jr., Josias Pennington, Louis Levi, Thomas W. Lamb, and Simonson and Peitsch.